Division of Student Affairs > Gender Equity > Pregnant & Parenting Student Rights

 The Loop and Lincoln Park locations offer a private and secure place for Nursing Mothers.
 Access is available upon request and requires a key.
 Nursing moms should go to either the key request location or the campus administrator for access.

-Location: College of Education, Room 370 (directly off the elevators) Key Request: There is no key; room can be locked from the inside while in use Hours: 9:00 AM - 9:00 PM
+Room Location: College of Education, Room 370 (directly off the elevators) Key Request: There is no key; room can be locked from the inside while in use This building requires ID swipe for access Hours: 9:00 AM – 9:00 PM

 The following links provide information regarding scholarship opportunities for this student population: